- Optimizely X Full Stack

 The datafile is a JSON representation of all the A/B tests, audiences, metrics, and other elements that you’ve configured in a project.
 Here's how to access the datafile for a Full Stack project.

 When you make a change in Optimizely's interface, like starting a test or changing its traffic allocation, Optimizely builds a new revision of the datafile and serves it on cdn.optimizely.com.
 To incorporate this change, your application downloads the new datafile and caches it locally to make decisions quickly.
 We call this process datafile synchronization.

 There are several approaches for synchronizing datafiles, depending on your application’s needs.
 These approaches involve a trade-off between latency and freshness.
 Finding the right balance ensures that your datafile stays up-to-date without slowing down your application.
 This guide walks through the best practices and alternatives for striking this balance.

 There is no right answer for managing the datafile because every application has different implementation and performance constraints.
 We recommend evaluating these options and standardizing your approach to datafile management by building a wrapper around our SDKs.
 This wrapper can also capture other context-specific options like event dispatching and logging.

 Understanding the tradeoffs

 To understand the tradeoffs in datafile management, it helps to consider the most naive approach.

 Imagine that every time a test runs, you fetch the latest datafile from the CDN, then use it to initialize an Optimizely client and make a decision.
 This approach guarantees you the latest datafile, but it comes at a major performance cost.
 Every decision requires a round-trip network request.
-In asynchronous contexts like SMS or chatbots, this can work, but we don’t recommend it for synchronous use cases like a web server or API.
+In asynchronous contexts like SMS or chatbots, this can work.